 Placeholder shown on form builder with the text "This block contains code that cannot be displayed while editing.
 Click the "Preview" button to view it."

-All you need to do is click Preview at the top of the form builder to see your code in action.
+Click Preview at the top of the form builder to see your code in action.

 Legacy mode

-We made legacy mode for anyone who uses custom code on their Dubsado forms.
+We made legacy mode for anyone who used custom code on their Dubsado forms with the old form builder.
 We wanted to make sure that the updates would not negatively impact your clients while also giving you time and flexibility to make adjustments to your custom code.

-โ›” Heads up!
+Heads up!
 If you decide to turn the new form builder off, all of your forms will revert to legacy mode while you are using the old form builder.

 My form has legacy mode turned ON.
 Why is my code not working in the form builder?

-This is a downside to not updating your code and keeping legacy mode turned ON.
-The canvas in the form builder is optimized for legacy mode being turned OFF.
-Youโ€™ll need to click Preview to see how your form will appear to your clients.
+The form builder is optimized for legacy mode being turned Off.
+You’ll need to click Preview to see how your form will appear to your clients.

 Did this answer your question?